yingclaireliu/Tropical-Convolutional-Neural-Networks/README_English.md

 Operating environment
 -----------------------------------------------------------------------------------------------------------------------------------------------
-python 3.6.5 + pytorch 1.7.0； // import numpy as np
+python 3.6.5 + pytorch 1.7.0；

-import torch

-from torch import optim, nn

-from torch.nn import init

-import torch.nn.functional as F

-from torch.utils.data import TensorDataset, DataLoader

-from torch.utils.tensorboard import SummaryWriter

-from torch.autograd import Variable

-from torch.nn.parameter import Parameter

-from torchsummary import summary

-from torchvision import transforms, datasets

-from sklearn.metrics import accuracy_score

-from matplotlib import pyplot as plt

-from optparse import OptionParser

-from matplotlib import pyplot

-from collections import OrderedDict

-import warnings warnings.filterwarnings('ignore')

-Set parm:
+Set parameters:
 -----------------------------------------------------------------------------------------------------------------------------------------------
-You can refer to options_func to set your parm，and you should add your own path of your dataset in the code.
+You can refer to options_func to set your parameters，and you should add your own path of your dataset in the code.
 Running case ： python .\Traditional_Convolutional_Neural_Networks.py --net net0

 -----------------------------------------------------------------------------------------------------------------------------------------------